This post was last updated on April 21, 2021.

 If you’re looking for resources for mental health and respiratory care refer to this document which addresses depression, the psychological impact of quarantine and how to reduce it, SCI Respiratory care specific to COVID-19 and much more.

-COVID-19 and Spinal Cord Injury: White Paper by the North American SCI Consortium, surveying the research about COVID-19 in people with SCI.
+COVID-19 and Spinal Cord Injury *UPDATED MARCH 2021* White Paper by the North American SCI Consortium, review of published primary research about COVID-19 in people with SCI up until March 27, 2021.

 BC CDC advice for Chronic Illness and COVID19: http://www.ca/resourcegallery/Documents/Guidelines%20and%20Forms/Guidelines%20and%20Manuals/Epid/CD%20Manual/Chapter%201%20-%20CDC/COVID-19-Handout-chronic-disease.pdf